aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 ```

 {:start="3"}
-3. Put demo data where our Jupyter notebook wants it
+3. Put demo data where our Jupyter notebook expects it

 ```bash
 ssh jupyter-demo